-Here is a full list of data and graphics that should be included in any good ID card design for 2021:
+Here is a full list of data and graphics that should be printed on any good ID card design in 2022:

 - Name of cardholder

 - Signature of cardholder

 - ID number of cardholder

 - Cardholder identifying info (height, eye colour, gender)

 - Issue date

 - How to return a lost card

 - Company logo